Why nurses make brilliant Botox PractitionersDate: March 3, 2021

 However, your income will depend on how many clients you can secure so you will need to spend time and money on networking and marketing your aesthetics business.

-If you’re a nurse and are ready to take the next step then take a look at our variety of aesthetic training courses which offer a mix of theory and hands-on practical training.
+If you’re a nurse and are ready to take the next step then take a look at our variety of our cosmetic courses which offer a mix of theory and hands-on practical training.